moliver28/research-handbook/content/job-families/sales/job-professional-services-engagement-manager.md

 - Proven track record of successfully managing large-scale service selling motion and teams, preferably in a technology or software company.
 - Strategic thinking and business acumen, with the ability to develop and execute a services strategy that aligns with company goals.
 - Financial acumen, including experience managing budgets, forecasts, and P&L.
-- Contractual acumen, including negotiation and
+- Contractual acumen, including negotiation strategies
 - Strong analytical and problem-solving skills, with the ability to make data-driven decisions.
 - Excellent communication and interpersonal skills, with the ability to work effectively with cross-functional teams and senior executives.Demonstrated progressive experience managing, leading and/or delivering professional services
 - Proven experience building and leading a large team with global responsibility, fast-paced, growing company